Help us improve your experience.

 5. View the configured interfaces at the [edit interfaces] hierarchy level using the show command.

-6. In case you do not want to define a static route, OSPF can be configured between gr-0/0/0 interfaces on both the sides and internal subnet as passive neighbor, to receive all the internal routes.
+6. Avoid defining a static route by configuring OSPF between gr-0/0/0 interfaces on both sides.
+Mark the internal subnet as a passive neighbor to receive internal routes.
 Configure OSPF at the [edit protocols] hierarchy level and view it using the show command.

 Results